Rick's Daily Tips

 Why you shouldn’t accept a used modem from your ISP

-If you’re one of the millions of Americans who subscribe to broadband Internet service through Xfinity, Charter or another Internet Service Provider (ISP), you most likely rent your modem from them.
+If you’re one of the millions of Americans who subscribe to broadband Internet service through Xfinity, Charter or another Internet Service Provider (ISP), you most likely rent your modem (or Internet gateway) from them.

-When a modem needs to be replaced, most customers simply accept whatever device the technician pulls out of the truck and installs for them without giving it a second thought.
+When a modem needs to be replaced, most customers who rent their modems simply accept whatever device the technician pulls out of the truck and installs for them without even giving it a second thought.

 Well, that can be a very big mistake.
 Why?
 Read on and I’ll explain…

-If it appears to work ok on the test bench, it is usually placed right back into the inventory of replacement modems that are used to get other customers back up and running when they have a problem with their Internet connections.
+When a tech replaces a “bad” modem, it is typically taken back to their shop and tested.
+If it appears to work ok on the test bench, it is usually reset back to its factory defaults and placed right back into the inventory of replacement modems to be used later to get another customer back up and running when they have a problem with their Internet connection.

-The problem is many issues with electronic components are intermittent, which means the “tested” modem might work just fine while being put through its diagnostic paces on the bench, yet cause all kinds of connection problems the next time it’s put into service in a customer’s home.
+The problem is many issues with electronic components are intermittent, which means the “tested” modem might work just fine while being put through its diagnostic paces on the test bench, yet cause all kinds of connection problems the next time it’s put into service in another customer’s home.

 Don’t let that unfortunate customer be you!
-ALWAYS insist on a brand new cable modem when it comes time for yours to be replaced!
+ALWAYS insist on a brand new modem (or gateway) when it comes time for yours to be replaced.

-Bottom line: If you’re renting your modem from your ISP, you’re surely paying them enough to “purchase” a brand new modem every few months.
+Bottom line: If you’re renting a modem or gateway from your ISP, you’re surely paying them enough to purchase a brand new modem on a regular basis.
 Therefore you deserve a brand new modem every time yours needs to be replaced.

 You also deserve to be able to take advantage of the latest (and fastest) technology available to you at the time.
 Unless your name is Fred Flintstone or Betty Rubble, you don’t have to settle for an unreliable “stone age” era cable modem.

-Bonus tip: I strongly recommend that you keep your cable modem (and router) plugged into their own dedicated battery back device.
+Bonus tip: It’s a really good idea to keep your cable modem (and router) plugged into their own dedicated battery back device.
 This post explains why.

 Popular…